All Episodes

 Well, I mean, one of the problems is two of those senators you just mentioned actually voted on this very same bill last year.

-And so to suggest that they're going to vote no now when they voted yes to send it to a President Barack Obama then, why not send the same bill to President Trump?
+And so to suggest that they're going to vote no now when they voted yes, to send it to President Barack Obama then, why not send the same bill to President Trump?

 A clean repeal.

-If we can't uh find a repeal and replacement vehicle, now's the time to act, Sean.
+If we can't find a repeal and replacement vehicle, now's the time to act, Sean.

 Yeah, and Congressman Jordan?

-No, I mean uh look, it never hurts to do what you said, right?
+No, I mean, look, it never hurts to do what you said, right?

-We told the American people we're gonna repeal it.
+We told the American people we were going to repeal it.

-Let's let's pass the same thing we pass in 2015.
+Let's pass the same thing we passed in 2015.

 And it's a very different animal when you actually call the vote up.

-I always tell people if if if you never kick the ball off and play the game, you never you're never gonna actually know who wins.
+I always tell people: if you never kick the ball off and play the game, you're never going to actually know who wins.

 So sometimes the conventional wisdom doesn't hold true.